Skip to main content

 If you plan on running a validator, your only option is to run your node on Mocha.

-In this Quick Start guide, we will go over installing both of the software clients: celestia-node and celestia-app.
+In this quick start guide, we will go over installing both of the software clients: celestia-node and celestia-app.

-NOTE: If you just want to run a light node, you don't need to install celestia-app and can skip that part.
+If you just want to run a light node, you don't need to install celestia-app and can skip that part.

 Proceed to the next section in order to get started.